fouliex/SelfDrivingCarFindingLaneLine/README.md

 kernel_size = 5
 blur_gray = cv2.GaussianBlur(gray,(kernel_size, kernel_size), 0)
 ```
-The kernel_size for Gaussian smoothing can be any odd number but for this project the kernel size is 5.
+The `kernel size` for `Gaussian smoothing` can be any odd number but for this project the kernel size is 5.
-A larger kernel_size implies averaging, or smoothing, over a larger area.
+A larger kernel size implies averaging, or smoothing, over a larger area.

 ![grayscale image](./misc/grayscale.jpg)

-The third step is to apply OpenCV Canny Edge Detector.
-By applying Canny to the gray image we get the edges from the image.
+The third step is to apply OpenCV `Canny Edge Detector`.
+By applying it to the gray image we get the edges from the image.
-The Canny algorithm  will first detect strong edges pixel above the `high threshold` and reject pixels below the `low threshold`.
+The `Canny` algorithm  will first detect strong edges pixel above the `high threshold` and reject pixels below the `low threshold`.
 Moreover, pixels with values between the `low_threshold` and `high_threshold` are included as long as they are connected to strong edges.
 The output edges is a binary image with white pixels tracing out the detected edges and black everywhere else.

 ###### Apply Canny to get the edges images